Padang Besar railway station

-The Padang Besar railway station (Stesen Keretapi Padang Besar) is a railway station located at and named after the town of Padang Besar, Perlis in Malaysia which is located at the Malaysia-Thailand border.
+The Padang Besar railway station (Stesen keretapi Padang Besar) is a railway station located at and named after the town of Padang Besar, Perlis in Malaysia.
+The town is located at the Malaysia-Thailand border.

-It is the northernmost station of the west coast line and the line connects to the State Railway of Thailand's rail network via its Southern Line here.
+It is the terminus of the KTM West Coast railway line, and connects to the State Railway of Thailand's rail network via its Southern Line at this station.